 In addition to the agencies listed by name, any current member of the World Recreational Scuba Training Council (WRSTC), which includes all RSTC members, is also recognized.

 BSA groups shall use Safety Afloat for all boating activities.
 Adult leaders supervising activities afloat must have completed Safety Afloat training within the previous two years.
-Cub Scout activities afloat are limited to council or district events that do not include moving water or float trips (expeditions).
+Cub Scout activities afloat are limited to council, district, pack, or den events that do not include moving water or float trips (expeditions).
 Safety Afloat standards apply to the use of canoes, kayaks, rowboats, rafts, floating tubes, sailboats, motorboats (including waterskiing), and other small craft, but do not apply to transportation on large commercial vessels such as ferries and cruise ships.
 Parasailing (being towed airborne behind a boat using a parachute), kitesurfing (using a wakeboard towed by a kite), and recreational use of personal watercraft (small sit-on-top motorboats propelled by water jets) are not authorized BSA activities.